cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 </script>

-The main objects we are interested in using from `RooFit` are *probability denisty functions* or (PDFs).
+The main objects we are interested in using from `RooFit` are *probability density functions* or (PDFs).
 We can construct the PDF,

 $$
 f(m|M_{H},\sigma)